 - Use this checklist to prevent frozen pipes and know what to do if the pipes burst.

 - Cap or screen the top of the chimney to keep out rodents and birds.

 - Inspect the firebox and flue system and if the chimney hasn't been cleaned for a while, call a chimney sweep to remove soot and creosote.

 - Buy firewood or chop wood.
 Store it in a dry place away from the exterior of your home.

 - Inspect the fireplace damper for proper opening and closing.
 If there are drafts or it’s cold despite the damper being closed, the damper may be warped, worn, or rusted.
 Consider installing a Chimney Balloon into the flue to keep out the cold (but remember to remove it before lighting a fire).

 Prepare an Emergency Kit

-- Buy indoor candles and matches or lighter for use during a power outtage.
+- Buy battery-operated or indoor candles and matches or lighter for use during a power outage.

 - Purchase self-powered flashlights and self-powered radios.
 Many of the latest models have the "Weatherband/Emergency Band" and will also charge cell phones.